maciekbogdalski/gnmi-network-management/docs/drs/drs.md

 #### <a name="dcm"></a> 4.2.4 Device connection management (connect, disconnect)
 ![Device Connection Management](https://www.plantuml.com/plantuml/png/dLFDJiCm3BxdAQoTEecz0DBGf77f0Gxm15vYjeZKAOaBhq-wLAL1ZH2xL9NjxqVVfnoYO92XSmgr-017Pub5zMbejUsH1PvzaCl93snQ5WflgAdOFzAdrVI4Z6SAAvkZPoOjrlFQpIl5c5Qb8icN3-yPhbJs1Bk7DIjm3zr8kv1fV4y1nxyxC5UErcpL2ZPHbkuJsPaaZveVQ7cpgnh928LEOBO0-priTFQsKG3hDcfH9L8T28Mcc1Qce8gf6uoPfMvZahcUidcXZu6YD7gMc2P9VJvDgAAlX4qNU78sNXQTR1MvIBzoCJOMqTpS4C3_Ehgf2EVZtCEKP6l-Y48eT9PHg8o2ZJgap_ZklW40)

-1. The Client sends a request to manage a device connection (either "connect" or "disconnect") to the NorthboundInterface.
+1. The Client sends a request to manage a device connection (either "connect" or "disconnect") to the `NorthboundInterface`.
-2. The NorthboundInterface asks the DeviceManager to get the NetworkDevice associated with the provided deviceId.
+2. The `NorthboundInterface` asks the `DeviceManager` to get the `NetworkDevice` associated with the provided `deviceId`.
-3. The DeviceManager returns the NetworkDevice to the NorthboundInterface.
+3. The `DeviceManager` returns the `NetworkDevice` to the `NorthboundInterface`.

 If the operation is to "connect":

-4. The NorthboundInterface requests the DeviceConnectionManager to create a new Session for the device.
+4. The `NorthboundInterface` requests the `DeviceConnectionManager` to create a new `Session` for the device.
-5. The DeviceConnectionManager returns the newly created Session.
+5. The `DeviceConnectionManager` returns the newly created `Session`.
-6. The NorthboundInterface sends a connection request to the Session.
+6. The `NorthboundInterface` sends a connection request to the `Session`.
-7. The Session communicates with the NetworkDevice to establish the connection.
+7. The `Session` communicates with the `NetworkDevice` to establish the connection.

 If the operation is to "disconnect":

-4. The NorthboundInterface asks the DeviceManager to get the NetworkDevice associated with the provided deviceId (again).
+4. The `NorthboundInterface` asks the `DeviceManager` to get the `NetworkDevice` associated with the provided `deviceId` (again).
-5. The DeviceManager returns the NetworkDevice to the NorthboundInterface.
+5. The `DeviceManager` returns the `NetworkDevice` to the `NorthboundInterface`.
-6. The NorthboundInterface requests the DeviceConnectionManager to close the Session associated with the deviceId.
+6. The `NorthboundInterface` requests the `DeviceConnectionManager` to close the `Session` associated with the `deviceId`.
-7. The Session communicates with the NetworkDevice to terminate the connection.
+7. The `Session` communicates with the `NetworkDevice` to terminate the connection.

 This process shows how the connection management for devices is handled in the system.
-The NorthboundInterface coordinates with other components, such as DeviceManager and DeviceConnectionManager, to handle the requests from the Client.
-The actual communication with devices is handled through Sessions, which manage the lifecycle of the connection and the communication to the NetworkDevices.
+The `NorthboundInterface` coordinates with other components, such as `DeviceManager` and `DeviceConnectionManager`, to handle the requests from the Client.
+The actual communication with devices is handled through `Sessions`, which manage the lifecycle of the connection and the communication to the `NetworkDevices`.